stefanrueger/urboot/docs/makeoptions.md

  - `RETSWVERS=<0|1>` (return correct software version)

-   From urboot v8.0 this option has been deprecated as it no longer has an effect.
+   From urboot u8.0 this option has been deprecated as it no longer has an effect.

    Option `RETSWVERS=1` used to create code to tell the avrdude or otherwise programmer truthfully the current software version.
 The space used for this code was never worthwhile.
-Without it, urboot pretended to be on software version `X.X` and hardware version `X`, where `X` is the major software version (currently 7). `RETSWVERS=0` used to save 28 bytes for `URPROTOCOL=0` (STK500 compatibility), which is no longer supported in v8.0.
+Without it, urboot pretended to be on software version `X.X` and hardware version `X`, where `X` is the major software version. `RETSWVERS=0` used to save 28 bytes for `URPROTOCOL=0` (STK500 compatibility), which is no longer supported in u8.0.
 With `URPROTOCOL=1` this option had no effect, as the bootloader did not expect, nor respond to, `STK_SW_MAJOR/MINOR` requests.

  - `EXITFE=<0|1|2>` (exit on frame errors)